petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.md

 ### Content Pages

-Content pages enable users to build professional pages that can be easily managed and have their content edited in-line on the fly.
-Content pages are primarily built using [page fragments](../page-fragments-and-widgets/using-fragments.md), but also allow widgets.
+With content pages, users can build professional pages that can be easily managed and have their content edited in-line.
+Content pages are primarily built using [page fragments](../page-fragments-and-widgets/using-fragments.md), but they also allow widgets.

 ![Content pages can be composed of multiple fragments.](./understanding-pages/images/02.png)